molecanth/molecanth.github.io/Submodule/Intro_DGE.md

 * Introduce experimental design for the module
 * Data pre-processing and generating the count matrix

-* Understand the use of negative binomial distribution to model RNA-seq count data

 # Differential gene expression (DGE) analysis overview

 The most common use of RNA-seq data is to perform differential expression analysis to identify genes that are differentially expressed between conditions.
 The results of a DGE analysis can offer biological insight into the effect of your condition of interest on genome-wide gene regulatory patterns.